Gorialis/jishaku/docs/cog.rst

     This command will wait for a previous invocation to finish before moving onto the next one.

+.. py:function:: jsk cat <file: str>

+    Reads out the data from a file, displaying it in a :class:`PaginatorInterface`.

+    This command will attempt to work out the appropriate highlight.js language from the shebang (if present) or file extension, and will highlight the codeblock accordingly.

+    If the file has an encoding hint, it will be honored when trying to read it.

+    It is possible to specify a linespan by typing e.g. ``jsk cat file.py#L5-10``, which will only display lines 5 through 10 inclusive.

+.. py:function:: jsk curl <url: str>

+    Downloads a file from a URL, displaying the contents in a :class:`PaginatorInterface`.

+    This command will attempt to work out the appropriate highlight.js language from the MIME type or URL and will highlight the codeblock accordingly.

+    If the file has an encoding hint, it will be honored when trying to read it.

 .. py:function:: jsk source <command_name: str>

     Shows the source for a command in a :class:`PaginatorInterface`.